cseas/blog/docs/posts/zshell-colors.md

 date: "2021-08-16"
 ---

-todo:

-- add correct screenshot
-- correct second link

-As someone who has enjoyed the bash terminal on Ubuntu for years as a student, transitioning to the bland looking Z Shell terminal on MacOS at work was a subpar experience for me.
+Switching from Ubuntu's colorful bash terminal to the bland monochrome z-shell of MacOS can be underwhelming.
 All that white makes it hard to distinguish one command run from the other one when you're firing dozens of commands in a day.

 Here's how to paint some colors on that terminal prompt to make it look similar to the bash terminal on Ubuntu.

 Create a `.zshrc` file with the following code in the Home directory of your system:

 ```bash
 PROMPT='%F{green}%n%f:%F{cyan}%2~%f$ '
 ```

+This will change your terminal prompt to look like the one in the screenshot below.

+--- add screenshot

+--- draft after this point

+todo:

+- add correct screenshot
+- correct second link

 This will change the PowerShell prompt to look like the one shown in the screenshot below.